- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Annapurna Sanctuary

-Annapurna Sanctuary is another significant attraction of the Annapurna Base Camp Trek.
+Annapurna Sanctuary is another significant attraction of this trek.
 Since the Base Camp lies in the vast Sanctuary area, you must issue the Annapurna Sanctuary permit.
-The Annapurna Sanctuary is unique because it habitats 1,352 species of plants, 128 wild mammals (recent), 514 birds (recent), 348 butterflies, and 40 reptiles.
-You can also engage in the bird-watching activity that is quite popular among
+The Sanctuary is unique because it habitats 1,352 species of plants, 128 wild mammals (recent), 514 birds (recent), 348 butterflies, and 40 reptiles.
+You can also engage in the bird-watching activity that is quite popular among.

 Pokhara

-Pokhara is another significant attraction when visiting the Annapurna Base Camp Trek.
-Over the years, Pokhara has become an important tourist hub in Nepal apart from Kathmandu.
+Pokhara is considered the primary gateway to the Annapurna region treks.
+Over the years, the lake city has become an important tourist hub in Nepal apart from Kathmandu.
 The majestic valley with a view of Annapurna and Dhaulagiri gives a warm welcome to the people.
-Moreover, Pokhara has several places to explore, such as Fewa Lake, Davis Falls, Gupteshwor Cave, Mahendra Cave, etc.
+Moreover, it has several places to explore, such as Fewa Lake, Davis Falls, Gupteshwor Cave, Mahendra Cave, etc.

 Jhinu Danda